osrf/gazebo_tutorials/guided_i/tutorial5.md

         /// \brief A subscriber to a named topic.
         private: transport::SubscriberPtr sub;
         ```
-    1. Instantiate the Node and subscrber at the end of `Load` function.
+    1. Instantiate the Node and subscriber at the end of `Load` function.

         ```
         // Create the node